venkatasai0852/Genesis-project/README.md

 <img width="683" height="589" alt="Screenshot 2026-01-11 212348" src="https://github.com/user-attachments/assets/540b7529-b4b8-4469-9c3e-083c6cd948a7" />

-These photos include the tested examples and the metrics like Precision, F1 score, Recall and confusion matrix on validation data
+These photos include the tested examples and the metrics like Precision, F1 score, Recall and confusion matrix on validation data during the model training